Xetibo/ReSet-Doc/sections/literature.typ

     )<gtk_test_example>],
 )

-Unfortunately, that crate doesn't seem to be maintained anymore and is not compatible with GTK4 anyway.
+Unfortunately, that crate does not seem to be maintained anymore and is not compatible with GTK4 anyway.
 The general idea behind it was still useful and could be used to implement a new solution.
 Instead of returning each UI element in a tuple, saving it into a singleton would be much easier, especially when